UEFA Women's EURO 2022 final: When is it? Where is it?

 The 87,000-capacity stadium needs little introduction, having opened in its present guise beneath a 133-metre arch in 2007, replacing the Twin Towers-dominated one-time Empire Stadium that stood from 1923 to 2002 (though closed in 2000).

 Wembley will become the third venue in England to stage a Women's EURO final.
-In 1984 at Luton's Kenilworth Road, the second leg of the first decider – the only one to be played over two games – was won 1-0 by England against Sweden to level the aggregate score, but the visitors were to win on penalties.
+In 1984 at Luton's Kenilworth Road, the second leg of the first decider – the only one to be played over two games – was won 1-0 by England against Sweden to level the aggregate score, but the visitors ultimately prevailed on penalties.
 The 2005 final was played at Ewood Park in Blackburn, Germany defeating Norway 3-1.

 Has Wembley hosted a women's international final before?